NOAAM x KNMF

 Black Museums Matter

-Hurricane Katrina is not just an event; it is a lineage—a story of loss, displacement, migration, survival, and return.
-The KNMF collection documents that lineage with exceptional care.
-Housing it at NOAAM ensures the work is part of a larger institutional vision aligned with preserving Black intergenerational cultural wealth, particularly at a time when elders, archives, and knowledge are at risk.
+The KNMF collection documents this history with exceptional care.
+Housing it at NOAAM ensures the work is held within a broader institutional vision dedicated to preserving Black intergenerational cultural wealth—particularly at a time when elders, archives, and knowledge remain at risk.

 This exhibition is an active structure: memory must be held, resourced, and stewarded.